 - Channel Divinity (Level 3).
 Control Undead let’s you command an undead creature for 24 hours if it fails wisdom saving throw.
 Dreadful Aspect lets you frighten any creature of your choice within 30 feet if they fail a wisdom saving throw.
 This lasts for one minute.

 - Aura of Hate (Level 7).
 Aura of Hate gives you a bonus to melee weapon damage equal to your charisma modifier.
+This applies to simple melee weapons as well as martial weapons.
 This bonus also applies to any fiends or undead within 10 feet of you.
 The bonus does not stack from more than one Oathbreaker paladin.

 - Supernatural Resistance (Level 15).
 This gives you resistance to bludgeoning, piercing, and slashing damage from nonmagical weapons.